krish-910/GSoC_IA/README.md

 890,000 software programs

 # Contributions during GSoC:

-1. Entity_Extraction.py
+*Summary of Contributions to Internet Archive via GSoC*

+As a dedicated contributor to the Internet Archive organization through the Google Summer of Code (GSoC) program, I embarked on a transformative project aimed at enhancing the accessibility and comprehensibility of the Nuclear Regulatory Commission (NRC) documents.
+This ambitious endeavor was driven by the overarching goal of promoting regulatory transparency and empowering the public to actively engage with this valuable repository of information.

+*The Challenge: Enhancing Accessibility and Comprehension* The NRC's extensive collection of documents presented a formidable challenge due to its sheer volume and complexity, making it a daunting task for users to navigate and extract meaningful insights.
+In response to this challenge, my mission was to architect a multifaceted solution that would empower users to not only access these documents but also decipher their significance.

+*The Solution: Empowering Users with Interactive Tools*

+My solution involved the development of a series of meticulously crafted Python scripts, each possessing a unique role and contributing to the overarching mission:

+1. *Entity Extraction: Identifying Key Players and Stakeholders*
-   - This script employs Named Entity Recognition (NER) to extract specific types of entities (such as organizations and persons) from textual data.
+   - Leveraged the power of Named Entity Recognition (NER) through the spaCy library to pinpoint organizations and individuals mentioned within the text.
-   - It preprocesses input data, identifies entities, and tallies their frequency for further analysis.
-   - The results are then structured in a format compatible with the Clustergrammer tool.

-2. Task-2.py
+   - Aggregated and analyzed entity frequencies, providing users with valuable insights into the key players and stakeholders shaping the regulatory landscape.

+2. *Data Extraction and Analysis: Uncovering Patterns and Similarities*
-   - A comprehensive script that orchestrates multiple tasks for efficient data extraction and analysis from the Internet Archive.
+   - Engineered a comprehensive script that seamlessly retrieved text file URLs from the Internet Archive, fetched the corresponding files, and preprocessed the textual data.
-   - It retrieves text file URLs, downloads files, preprocesses text data, and performs document clustering using TF-IDF and KMeans.
-   - The script clusters documents, analyzes clusters, and presents execution time information.

-3. Top_10_Topic_Cluster.py
+   - Applied sophisticated techniques, including TF-IDF and KMeans clustering algorithms, to perform document clustering.
+This intelligent categorization unveiled hidden patterns and similarities within the vast corpus of documents.

+3. *Identifying Top Topics: A Quick Overview of Significant Themes*
-   - This script focuses on identifying and extracting the top 10 most frequent topics present within the preprocessed text data.
+   - Pioneered a script designed to identify and rank the top 10 most frequently occurring topics within the preprocessed text data.
-   - By creating a Clustergrammer-compatible matrix, the script enables a visual representation of topic presence across documents.

-4. Top_50_Orgs_Cluster.py
+   - By visualizing the prevalence of these topics across documents, users were provided with a concise overview of the most pivotal themes encapsulated within the NRC documents.

+4. *Organizations and Persons: Understanding Key Entities*
-   - A script dedicated to extracting and ranking the top 50 most frequently occurring organizations from the preprocessed text data.
+   - Articulated two distinct scripts, each devoted to extracting and ranking the top 50 organizations and individuals most frequently referenced in the documents.
-   - It generates a Clustergrammer-formatted matrix that showcases the frequency of these organizations across documents.

-5. Top_50_Person_Cluster.py
-   - Similar to the organizations script, this one extracts and ranks the top 50 most frequently occurring persons.
-   - By visualizing the frequency of persons across documents, the script enhances the interactivity and insights of the data.
+   - Through the dynamic visualization of entity frequencies across documents, users were empowered to recognize the pivotal organizations and influential individuals contributing to the regulatory landscape.

-6. Warc_Reader.py
+5. *Making PDF Content Accessible: Adding Depth to the Data Pool*
-   - A script tailored to processing URLs pointing to WARC files containing PDFs.
+   - Developed a specialized script tailored to process URLs pointing to WARC files containing PDF documents.
-   - It extracts data from these PDFs using the pdfminer library and compiles the extracted content, along with problematic files, into an output file.
-   - This script adds depth to the data pool by making PDF content more accessible.
+   - Employed the pdfminer library to extract data from PDFs, ensuring that all documents, regardless of format, were accessible for exploration and analysis.

+*The Vision: Empowering Users to Explore and Engage* These scripts functioned synergistically, creating an enriched environment where users could extract profound insights, grasp the nuances of the regulatory landscape, and engage with the information on a more profound level.

+*Visualizing the Data: Clustergrammer-Web Integration* To amplify data accessibility and visualization, I seamlessly integrated the project with Clustergrammer-Web.
+This transformative integration facilitated the conversion of data from the TSV format into a visually engaging clustering heatmap.
+Users could now interactively explore the NRC data, gaining deeper comprehension and understanding.

+*Conclusion: Advancing Regulatory Transparency and Public Engagement* Through the culmination of these efforts, I significantly advanced regulatory transparency and heightened public engagement with the NRC documents.
+The ensemble of developed scripts, coupled with the Clustergrammer-Web integration, made regulatory information not only accessible but also comprehensible.
+This project represents a pivotal milestone in enhancing the usability and accessibility of government data, ultimately empowering the public to actively participate in the regulatory discourse.

 # Overall Vision: